 This allows the outside of each piece to get a little crispy, and it tastes delicious.

-what could I serve with my spaghetti squash
+what could I serve with my butternut squash

 I make this side dish, to go with just about anything.
 I especially love making this on Thanksgiving, because none of my kids really go for any of the vegetables, but they love this one.